 “OUR TOP 12 TIPS FOR OPTIMISING YOUR WEBSITE FOR CHRISTMAS

-For most business owners, retail employees and website managers… Christmas seems to come around earlier and earlier every year, with most of discussing preparations for the big day as early as August!
+For most business owners, retail employees and website managers… Christmas seems to come around earlier and earlier every year.
+With most of us discussing preparations for the big day as early as August!

-So, if you haven’t already made a start on your SEO plans for Christmas 2019, follow these 12 tips of Christmas SEO and make sure your holiday season is a jolly one!
+So, if you haven’t already made a start on your SEO plans for Christmas 2019, follow these 12 tips of Christmas SEO.
+In order to make sure your holiday season is a jolly one!

 - YOUR WEBSITE NEEDS A HEALTH CHECK!